 When is the best time to see wildlife in the Faroe Islands?

-Spring and summer are ideal for birdwatching, especially puffins and seabirds nesting on cliffs.
-Seals can often be seen year-round along sheltered coasts.
+Spring and summer are ideal for birdwatching, especially for puffins and other seabirds nesting on cliffs.
+Seals can often be seen year-round along sheltered coastlines.

 Can I approach animals for photos?

-No. For both your safety and the animals’ wellbeing, keep a safe distance and use a zoom lens.
-Disturbing wildlife can cause stress and impact their natural behaviour.
+No. For your safety and the animals’ wellbeing, always keep a safe distance and use a zoom lens.
+Disturbing wildlife can cause stress and alter natural behaviour.